 Sipping cold drinks by the sea, the burning coals of a BBQ and the smell of sun cream are all part of summer.
 But it isn’t summer.
 It’s winter, and that means some items of footwear are off the agenda.

 Sandals, outdoor slippers and sticky flip flops can all be put away.
-But is there a place for the casual deck shoe?
-We believe so.
+But can you wear deck shoes in winter?
+We think the answer is a definite yes.

 Why you should wear deck shoes in winter

 Whilst there’s no doubt boating shoes are a casual choice, there are plenty of laid back events over the Christmas period, so you’ll have ample opportunity to rock them out.